shahincsejnu/cheat_sheets/Git/README.md

 - `git rebase master`  [to rebase current branch onto the master branch] [after doing this we can merge that branch with master branch by fast-forward marge]
 - `git log --oneline`  [to show the commits with short hash and message]
 - `git checkout commit_hash`  [detaching head, means attaching head to a commit instead of a branch]
+- `git clean -f -n`  [will permanently delete the untracked files]
+-

 # Relative refs